 Bank or government scams

-Commonly in these kinds of scams, the scammer will try to convince the victim that they have been the victim of bank fraud or identity fraud in order to extort personal information such as bank details and passwords.
-Sometimes, they may even try to convince people to transfer their funds to a ‘safe’ place temporarily while their account is investigated.
+Commonly in these scams, the scammer will try to convince the victim that they have been the victim of bank fraud or identity fraud to extort personal information such as bank details and passwords.
+Sometimes, they may try to convince people to temporarily transfer their funds to a ‘safe’ place while their account is investigated.
 They may even encourage you to call back later for an update.

-The key thing to remember when it comes to vishing scams is to never disclose personal bank details over the phone.
+The key thing to remember when it comes to vishing scams is never to disclose personal bank details over the phone.
 Your bank should never ask you to give out your PIN or password over the phone, instead usually verifying your identity by asking for ‘the fourth digit’ from your password or similar.
-You can also call the bank back using the number published on their website so that you can be confident you are not speaking to a scammer.
+You can also call the bank back using the number published on their website to be confident you are not speaking to a scammer.

 Pension or investment scams

 Another common type of phone scam is those involving pensions and investments.
-These scams have been particularly rife since 2015, when people over the age of 55 were given greater access to pensions.
+These scams have been particularly rife since 2015 when people over the age of 55 were given greater access to pensions.
 This means people over the age of 55 are a clear target for scammers looking to make a quick profit.
-They may be offering to invest some of your released pension into a scheme offering very high returns, and try to rush you into making the decision by telling you there are just few spots left on the scheme.
+They may be offering to invest some of your released pension into a scheme offering very high returns and try to rush you into deciding by telling you there are just a few spots left on the scheme.

 These scams can be particularly severe not just because of the money lost via the fraud but also because releasing your pension early could cost you a significant tax bill.
-It’s very important to speak to a trusted financial adviser before investing any of your pension or releasing it early, and whatever you do don’t give your pension details to anonymous callers.
+Therefore, it’s essential to speak to a trusted financial adviser before investing any of your pension or releasing it early, and whatever you do, don’t give your pension details to anonymous callers.